krisxkrazy/VRCMods/README.md

 This repository contains mods for MelonLoader. some of these mods were originally made by knah, and will be improved upon by me. knah's mod repository is here [] join my modding discord [].
+These mods are tested by me, but all the info below still applies even if I did personally reccomend it.

 Looking for my other mods?
 [Look here!](https://github.com/krisxkrazy/ML-UniversalMods)